fosskers/school-code/cmpt300/prodcon/README.rst

 Tools (on top) are highlighted yellow when they are "in use".

-Operators (on right) are highlighted red when they successfully meld an Alloy.
+Operators (on right) are highlighted red when they have metals, two tools, and are trying to make something.

 *Tools Yielded* refers to the number of times an Operator had one tool, went for another, realized there were none, and gave his up to avoid deadlock.